Skip to main content

 }

-The controlling expression—the right-most expression in for-control---must have type bool
+The for-control expression must have type bool (or dynamic).